tc39/proposal-object-from-entries/README.md

-of the [`Map` constructor](https://tc39.github.io/ecma262/#sec-map-iterable) in terms of what values it would accept and for what values it would throw, with the additional constraint that the _key_ of each entry be a string, and rather than assemble a map with _adder_, it would assemble a generic object with _Set_.
+of the [`Map` constructor](https://tc39.github.io/ecma262/#sec-map-iterable) in terms of what values it would accept and for what values it would throw, with the additional constraint that the _key_ of each entry be a string, and rather than assemble a map with _adder_, it would assemble a generic object with _CreateDataPropertyOrThrow_.

 ## Runtime semantics